Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Bayesian Reconstruction

 We set the mass matrix to be the identity matrix ($\mathbf{M} = \mathbf{I}$), the integration timestep to be $\epsilon = 5\times10^{-5}$, and the path length to be $50\epsilon$.
 Samples generated using these parameters exhibited desirable properties including a short correlation length scale and an adequate acceptance rate of roughly 44\%.
 In order to reduce the duration of burn-in, we ``hot-started'' the Markov chain at a $\boldsymbol\uptheta$ position obtained from a pre-trained C-PINN; burn-in lasted for approximately 600 samples, but we dropped the first 2000 to provide a factor of safety.
 The total chain length was 6000 in each case.
+On average, sampling in this manner took 44 computing hours on the same hardware described above.
+The average evaluation time for a single timestep was 74~milliseconds for a C-PINN and 448~seconds for a B-PINN.
+This is because the B-PINN comprises many networks to approximate the posterior distribution, which must be individually evaluated at each input coordinate.